A so(2,2) extension of JT gravity via the Virasoro-Kac-Moody semidirect product: The Poisson Sigma Model

 We denote with $\mathfrak{Z}_i$ the embedding maps $\mathfrak{Z}_i : \Sigma \rightarrow \mathfrak{so}(2,2)^* $ with the Poisson brackets

 where $f_{ij}^k$ are the $\mathfrak{so}(2,2)$ structure constants.
-The corresponding Poisson Sigma model takes the form :
+The corresponding Poisson Sigma model takes the form

-Where we used the invariant bi-linear form :
+Where we used the invariant bi-linear form

 with $k_{ij}$ the $\mathfrak{sl}(2,\mathbb{R})$ Killing form.
 A decomposition similar to that in \eqref{OJL} can be also be performed for the embedding maps.
-From here on, we denote the dual basis with lowered indices, thus
+From here on, we denote the dual basis with lowered indices, thus we write

 It then follows that